 wake up every day and try to be better than you were yesterday, you are on the

 5. Try new things

 Step out of your comfort zone.
 Try a new fitness class with a friend and explore different foods.
 Grocery shopping based on what's in season is an easy way to begin experimenting with different foods and exposing yourself to a wide variety of fruits and vegetables.
+If you have never meal prepped before, try it out!
 Stepping out of your comfort zone and switching things up will keep things interesting and help you stay motivated and inspired to make this way of living a permanent lifestyle.